MarleDK/efb/README.md

 ## Todo

 - Implement Colors
-- (Search) Make it so that the cursor is on (roughly) the same file when searching
-  - Can be implemented by splitting the tree at current cursor position, then filtering everything before the position, and setting the new position as the length of the filtered list.
 - More keybindings
   - Number quantifiers to move X entries up or down
     - ?
 Show line numbers